Entitlement Management System for SaaS (2026 Guide)

 The product enforces these rules consistently, whether deployed in the cloud or on premises.

-Customers can still use a self-service portal to submit requests for plan updates, which may trigger internal approval workflows before access expands again.
+Customers can still use a self-service portal to submit requests for plan updates, which may trigger internal approval workflows before granting access again.

-In a modern SaaS stack, each system owns a specific responsibility, and the entitlement layer sits between billing and the product runtime.
+In a modern SaaS stack, each system owns a specific responsibility, and the entitlement layer sits between billing and the product.

-The identity provider authenticates the user and determines their role.
+The identity provider assigns roles and verifies credentials to ensure only authorized users receive access.
 After authentication, Stripe manages the subscription, invoices, and payment state.
 The product then delivers features and records usage events.

 The right entitlement management solution connects billing state and product behavior.
 When the product receives a request, it calls the entitlement layer to evaluate the account’s plan, limits, usage, and overrides before executing the action.